 We recognise that all work involving pregnant women and nursing mothers will need to take into account their physical and psychological capacity.

-Employees are reminded that they have a duty to advise their employer as soon as they know they are pregnant.
+Employees are reminded that they have a duty to advise their employer as soon as possible that they are pregnant and by the end of the 15th week before your expected due date.